theopensystemslab/planx-new/doc/architecture/decisions/0009-single-application-audit-table.md

 2. Current use of existing `submission_` views
    - Frontend code and models may need to be updated
    - Metabase queries may need to be updated
-   - We can mitigate this by planning to keep the existing structure of the views, but simplify their sources to read from a single `applications` table instead of multiple `x_applications` tables
+   - We can mitigate this by planning to keep the existing structure of the views, but simplify their sources to read from a single `submissions` table instead of multiple `x_applications` tables

 ### Questions